wxwx1993/GPSmatching/inst/misc/developer_manual.md

 - If you are adding new features, please make sure that appropriate documentation is added or updated.
 - Please clean up white spaces.
 Read more [here](https://softwareengineering.stackexchange.com/questions/121555/why-is-trailing-whitespace-a-big-deal).

+## Reporting bugs

+Please report potential bugs by creating a [new issue](https://github.com/fasrc/GPSmatching/issues) or sending us an email.
+Please include the following information in your bug report:
+- A brief description of what you are doing, what you expected to happen, and what happened.
+- OS that you are using and whether you are using a personal computer or HPC cluster.
+- The version of the package that you have installed.

 ## Style Guide

 In this project, we follow the [tidyverse style guide](https://style.tidyverse.org/).